OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 ### Copy-OfficePolicies
 Automate the process of moving from an existing version of Office to a newer version while retaining the current set of group policies.

+### Check-DiskSpace
+Checks the space of a disk storing the results in a file

+### Configure-SCCMOfficeUpdates

 ## New to PowerShell and Office 365?
 Check out [PowerShell for Office 365](https://poweshell.office.com) for advice on getting started, key scenarios and script samples.